PT | FINALLY AN AMAZING SUMMER!

 Campers will form teams which are in competition against each other.
 Throughout the course of the camp these “battles” will rage, with some teams winning some, others others, but ultimately there will be only one champion.
 Rest assured no one will go unrewarded for their efforts, though!

 There will be loads of gifts, prizes, sweets, cool T-shirts, umbrellas, cameras, masks, compasses and stopwatches, games, comics, books, scooters, surprises and heaps more!

-The prizes and surprises start as soon as you arrive and collect your PT-shirt and folder—you’ll see!
+The prizes and surprises start as soon as you arrive and collect your PT-shirt or PT-scarf and folder—you’ll see!

 Just to make sure you remember all the fun you had at camp, we’ll be filming and taking photos at every turn (over 3000 each session), which we’ll happily provide on request at the end of camp for your future viewing pleasure!